Making Sense of Medical Advice

 Check it out

-Be suspicious of advice that sounds too good to be true — because it probably
+Be suspicious of advice that sounds too good to be true — because it probably is too

 Look into the advice before following it.
-Closely examine who's giving the
+Closely examine who's giving the health

-Watch out for the all-too-familiar sales tricks of the multi-billion-dollar
+Watch out for the all-too-familiar sales tricks of the multi-billion-dollar health-fraud

 In print and on the tube

 Look at the author's credentials.
 Where did the author go to medical school?
+What

-in the specialty about which he or she is writing or talking?
+specialty about which he or she is writing or talking?

 Don't believe the first thing you read or hear.
-Look for similar articles or
+Look for similar articles or books

-books on the same subject and compare what they have to say.
+on the same subject and compare what they have to say.

-Look for a list of references at the end of the article or book that confirms
+Look for a list of references at the end of the article or book that confirms the

-or a popular magazine?
+a popular magazine?

 On the Web